Car Seats 101

 Children at least 9yrs old and 57" tall

 Age plays a factor when it comes to seatbelts, but only a minor one.
 State laws require children to be in some type of car seat through age 8 (until their 9th birthday) or at least 57" tall.
 As you've learned in the previous sections, it's not about age.
-For seatbealts, height and belt positioning are REALLY what determine if a child is ready to use a seat belt without a booster.
-Incorrect belt placement can cause sever internal damage if not positioned corrcetly.
+For seatbealts, height and proper BELT POSITION are REALLY what determine if a child is ready to use a seat belt without a booster.
+Incorrect belt placement can cause severe internal damage if not positioned correctly.

-Click here to learn when a child is legally able to use a seat belt and when it actually is the right time to make the switch.
-They're only going to get bigger so this section also covers vehicle safety for adolescents and teens.
+Click here to learn when a child is legally able to use a seat belt and when it truly is the right time to make the switch.
+They're only going to get bigger so this section also covers vehicle safety for adolescents, teens and adults.

 Multiple Car Seats